jscrane/Interrupted/README.md

 * The master branch of this library is mostly compatible with the Arduino IDE;
 however it currently requires [uC-Makefile](https://github.com/jscrane/uC-Makefile) to build the examples.
-* The ATtiny parts of this require a new version of [attiny](https://github.com/jscrane/attiny) which is based on damellis's [attiny branch](https://github.com/damellis/attiny/tree/ide-1.6.x) for Arduino 1.6.
+* The ATtiny parts of this require Spence Konde's excellent [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore).
+Only t84 and t85 are supported for now.
-* This has been tested with Arduino 1.8.4 and Energia 1.6.10E18.
+* This has been tested with Arduino 1.8.9 and Energia 1.8.7E21.

 See [blog articles](http://programmablehardware.blogspot.ie/search/label/interrupted).